 Melt the butter in a small pot and add the flour to make a roux.
 Add the milk and keep stirring until you have a smooth and thick sauce.

 Add the mustard, a pinch of salt, a grind of pepper and Worcestershire sauce and stir.
 When the flour has cooked out, remove from the heat and while whisking add the egg yolks.
 When they are incorporated, mix in the cheese.

 Place the bread on a baking tray and toast one side until brown under a hot grill.
-Remove and spread the Welsh Rarebit mix over the untoasted side and place under the grill again.
+Remove and spread the Welsh Rarebit mix over the untoasted side and place it under the grill again.
 Cook until bubbling and brown.